 ☕️ . 한들한들 둥실둥실 가끔은 서로 다른 방향으로 그리고 또 둥실둥실 한들한들. 늘 같은 풍경을 보지 않아도 좋다. 중요한 것은 각자 본 풍경을 함께 이야기하는 시간. . 마스다미리, 『치에코씨의 소소한 행복 4』, 애니북스, p142 . . 오늘 여러분의 풍경은 어떤 모습인가요? 그리고 여러분의 풍경을 나누고 싶은 그 사람은 누구인가요? 함께 이야기하는 시간 속에 어니언이 함께 하면 좋겠습니다. . 어니언은 오늘도 활짝 열려있습니다. . . . ———————————————————————— • 위치 #어니언성수 : 성수동 아차산로 9길 8 #어니언미아 : 강북구 솔매로 50길 55 • 운영시간 주중 : 오전 8시 – 오후 10시 주말&휴일 : 오전 10시 – 오후10시 ———————————————————————— #onion #cafeonion #onion_mia #카페어니언 #어니언

 The final stop you should look at exploring before crossing the Han River onto Jamsil and COEX is Seongsu.
-This is a bit off the generic tourist attraction path in Seoul and onto one of the hippest hotspots in the city.
+This is a bit off the generic tourist attraction path and onto one of the hippest places to go in Seoul.

 The area itself is nothing to write home about, but if you know where to go you will find some of the best gentrified warehouse-turned-cafes.
 Think industrial grunge meets hipster Brooklyn-esque.
-The specific coffee shops can be a bit difficult to find as the giant doors look like they guide you into a factory and are easy to miss, but check out my map at the end of the article for some of the best selections and explore one of the least touristy parts of Seoul.
+The specific coffee shops can be a bit difficult to find as the giant doors look like they guide you into a factory and are easy to miss, but check out my map above for some of the best selections and explore one of the least touristy parts of Seoul.

 Get handmade shoes

-Seongsu is also the place in Korea to get handmade shoes.
+Seongsu is also the top places to visit in Seoul to get handmade shoes.
 You can choose from over 200 different stores to get a one-of-a-kind pair of shoes made to fit.
 Just take exit 1 to start your bespoke shoe extravaganza journey.
 Read more here.

 Insider tip: If you’re traveling on the green line, the train may suddenly stop at Seongsu station and all the passengers will get off.
 Don’t worry, it’s not an evacuation, it just means that the train tracks are splitting.
 The green line either continues onto Jamsil or goes to Sinseol-dong station.
 Just hop off with everyone else and take the next Jamsil-bound train if you’re heading in that direction.
 Listen for the announcement of Circular Line or (Neh Sonsoon Hwan or 내선순환).